Tutt Award For Innovation In Teaching

 The Tutt Award recognizes the accomplishments of an individual faculty member who has demonstrated excellence in teaching-related innovation.

-Nominations may be submitted between the first day of the fall term and the last day of the winter term of each academic year.
 All tenure track and tenured faculty who have not received the award in the last three years are eligible.
 Nominations may be submitted by tenure track and tenured faculty.

 Nominees may be nominated by more than one person.